pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 [#Vazquez:2015ec]: Vázquez, D.P., Ramos-Jiliberto, R., Urbani, P. & Valdovinos, F.S.
 (2015) A conceptual framework for studying the strength of plant-animal mutualistic interactions (ed M Eubanks).
 Ecology Letters, n/a–n/a.

+[#Vizentin-Bugoni:2014hc]: Vizentin-Bugoni, J., Maruyama, P.K. & Sazima, M. (2014) Processes entangling interactions in communities: forbidden links are more important than abundance in a hummingbird-plant network.
+Proceedings of the Royal Society B-Biological Sciences, 281, 20132397.

 ### REFRENCES TO ADD ###